Infinite233/NEKG/README.md

 # NEKG
-This is the repo for "LLMs with Human Supervision for News Event Knowledge Graph Construction".
+This is the repo for "Chain-of-Thought Prompting for News Knowledge Extraction".
 Our NEKG consists of 58,107 entities and 86,183 relation triplets extracted from 1,628 news events across various domains.
 The news events are collected from Wikipedia, Snopes and the MultiFC dataset.

 Description of the data format:
 Column 1: the Core event.